mattermost/mattermost-ai-site/content/posts/2023-06-07-exploring-ai-in-strict-security.md

 The new framework is an initial release in a series of reference architectures Mattermost intends to open source to accelerate the development of AI-enhanced collaboration in strict security environments for defense, government and technology organizations.

-“While open source LLMs are in their infancy, we see them on course to materially accelerate technical collaboration and workflows,” adds Tien.
-“They’ll increase the attention and focus on our most impactful discussions, while reducing the drudgery and distraction of sifting through our daily information flows.
+"While open source LLMs are in their infancy, we see them on course to materially accelerate technical collaboration and workflows," adds Tien.
+"They’ll increase the attention and focus on our most impactful discussions, while reducing the drudgery and distraction of sifting through our daily information flows.
 We believe enterprises need to have feasible options for running both public and private AI services, and both proprietary and open source models.
 Eventually, we’ll extend this new framework to offer proprietary AI services as well–which currently lead the market.
-Our intent with today’s announcement is offering a new path to private and open AI innovation.”
+Our intent with today’s announcement is offering a new path to private and open AI innovation."

 `mattermost-ai-framework` is available on GitHub at https://github.com/mattermost/mattermost-ai-framework.